decent-bet/platform-wallet/README.md

     npm run start
     ```

-2. Run an electron app with hot-reloads enabled
+2. To build the application for production/working with electron, use the build command.
+A production build will be created in the build_webpack folder.

     ```
-    npm run electron
-    ```

-3. To build the application for production, use the build command.
-A production build will be in the build_webpack folder.

-    ```
     npm run build
     ```

-4. Deploy the build files using a simple express server and [pm2](https://github.com/Unitech/pm2) or [serve](https://github.com/zeit/serve)
+3. Deploy the build files using a simple express server and [pm2](https://github.com/Unitech/pm2)/[serve](https://github.com/zeit/serve) or
+   create a packaged electron based executable file using the instructions below.

 ## **Packaging**